opencog/docker/indigo/eva-opencog/README.md

 You should see a living, breating Eva; however, you proably won't due to some bug that is being worked right now.
 Open a github issue or complain on the mailing list!

+## TODO
+* Remove joint_state_publisher robot_state_publisher from the geometry
+  startup -- we only need to track face locations via geometry, and not the rest of the stuff.